How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 Configure cloud-init datasources

-- Create a configuration file in the VM:
+Create a configuration file in the VM:

-Apply cloud-init metadata and Start QEMU
+Apply cloud-init metadata and start QEMU

 To provide initialization data for your image, attach the previously created seed.iso (see Cloud-init setup).
 When the ISO is attached to the VM, cloud-init reads it as a NoCloud datasource and applies the configuration from user-data and meta-data during the first boot.
 After initialization completes, seed.iso is no longer required and can be removed for all subsequent VM launches.